Best practices for magento 2 category page design

 2. Try incorporating a textual sidebar with textual links to sub-categories

 Rather than having a graphics-loaded content page section as the sidebar, have a traditional sidebar with textual links.
 This is much faster to read through categories and sub-categories, with certain drawbacks being like not eye-catching as thumbnails and chances of misinterpretation.
-But the choice depends on the use-case.
+But the choice depends on the use case.
 If there are fewer sub-categories, you can make your way around with graphic sidebars (that is, thumbnails), else go ahead with textual ones only.

 3. Try including sub-subcategories for better visual display